Why Does My Scalp Hurt: 8 Causes & What to Do

-Scalp pain can be triggered by many factors that contribute to sensitivity, like infections, infestations, skin issues or hair loss.
-These conditions can lead to inflammation and skin irritation, causing pain or discomfort.
+Your scalp can hurt for a variety of reasons that can trigger increased sensitivity to the area, like infections, infestations, skin issues or hair loss.
+These conditions can lead to inflammation and skin irritation, causing scalp pain or discomfort.

-Using very tight hairstyles (like brains or high-top buns), using a helmet for prolonged periods or using harsh shampoos can also cause pain and discomfort at the top of the head.
+Using very tight hairstyles (like brains or high-top buns), using a helmet for prolonged periods of time or using harsh shampoos can also cause your scalp to hurt.

-Treatment for scalp pain is usually simple, but depends on the underlying cause.
-Therefore, yu should see a dermatologist for assessment of scalp pain so that the mist appropriate treatment is initiated.
+Treatment for scalp pain is usually simple, but will depend on the underlying cause.
+Therefore, you should see a dermatologist for assessment of scalp pain so that the mist appropriate treatment is initiated.

 1. Dermatitis